-For instance, C. Ichikawa designs a mission entitled "space fantasy" based on Mission Possible at the Tokyo Community School.
+For instance, C. Ichikawa designs projects based on Challenging Mission at Tokyo Community School.
+In first and second grades, the class entitled "Leaves Wonder" offers students to collect leaves as many as possible in the park next to school.
+The mission is "Closely observe the visible form of leaves and analyze them from original point of view."
+Students cannot finish their study just classifying leaves relying on a field guide, they have to discover some unique findings with reason.
+In third and forth grades, the class entitled "Water Purifying" gives students to mission; "Make the drinkable water".
+Students make handmade water purifiers using plastic bottles, they purify rain water by use of it.
+In spite of getting clear water, they suspect they cannot drink it, because there is some invisible harmful thing in the water.
+They have to challenge discovering the method how to get rid of invisible things.
+In fifth and sixth grades, students do a mission entitled "space fantasy".
 The mission is, "Create the Science-Fiction story where the characters jump out to space for expanding the possibility of human species" with the constraints that they need to make characters with a certain Learner Profile: Open-minded, Risk-takers and Principled.
 In the activity, learners start to think why human need to jump out to space, and then they discussed it.
 Students thought and understood social and environmental problems that human is facing deeper and deeper.